NoSkillWorld/NSWAPI/README.md

 ## Introduction:

-NSWAPI is a database management & utility api for the Minecraft server. <br>
+The NSWAPI is a database management & utility api for our Minecraft server. <br>
 The API provides a database connector, a request sender & the HonorRanks handler

 ## Getting started: